FDA Daily Values: RDI vs DRV

 - DRV (Table 2): 21 CFR § 101.9(c)(9)

-- They're added to the product (fortification)
+- The nutrient is added to the product (fortification)

 - The product is a dietary supplement